gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 ## PROOF OF CONCEPT

+[Credits: contributors of the tweakers topic on https://gathering.tweakers.net/forum/list_messages/2017448/0]

 This script is meant to run as a thermostate for the LG therma V heast pump with an external room temperature sensor.
 The script runs on a standard Home Assistant instalation  (HA) at an RPI or Odroid system.

-contributors of

 No need to mount the (ugly) RMC in your living room.
+In my case I wanted to keep the 'Toon' (https://www.eneco.nl/energieproducten/toon-thermostaat/)

 LG Thermo must run in AI mode.
-The heating xurve 'Stooklijn' in the RMC must be properly set up prior to running this script.
+The heating curve 'Stooklijn' in the RMC must be properly set up prior to running this script.

-Any HA-readable temperature sensor can be used.
+Any HA-readable temperature sensor can be used for measuring the room temperature.

 1. setpoint and room temperature
 The setpoint of the room temperature can be entererd in HA or by using an external device that can communicate with HA.

-As an example, the current setpoint and room temperature  can be read from 'Toon', using the following code snippet:
+As an example, the current setpoint and room temperature  can be read from my  'Toon', using the following code snippet:

 In configuration.yaml:
 ``` YAML